My First (Self-Published) Project is Now Available!

 As he raised his voice, assaulting me with his words, I stopped talking in mid-sentence.
 I was totally stunned and mentally searching for a way to understand what in the world was going on.
 It was an episode that was terribly unexpected, uncalled for, exhausting, and traumatizing.
 His outburst was the last thing that I expected in that moment as he was clearly out-of-control and using his words and his “smartphone” to go off on me about an experience that had nothing to do with him.
 I was just sharing information, as requested, about my day.

 Indeed, I could not let him get away with acting like nothing obscene happened the night before.
 In response to his so-called apology, I simply texted back and rejected any claim that the incident had anything to do with me or with anything that I had done.
 In fact, the words that I used were: that was all you.
-As expected, there was no response.
-There was complete silence.
+As expected, there was no response, except for complete silence.
 He took absolutely no responsibility for his words and actions the previous night.

 Nevertheless, I knew that I was not to blame for his unacceptable behavior.
 I was a victim of his words and actions, but I did not need to become victimized by his silence.
 What he was doing to me was totally incredible, but, sadly, it was a reflection of the hateful perceptions that he carried within himself about the person that he had become in response to the events of his life and as a result of his poor choices.